Arrival in the Netherlands

 You can travel from the Central Station by bus or by taxi.
 Please read the information about Public Transportation

 The ‘OV-chipkaart’ is a means of payment for the Dutch public transport system.
-The smartcard is the size of a bankcard and contains an invisible chip.
-The ‘OV-chipkaart’ can be loaded with credit in Euros, whereby you can then travel anywhere within the Netherlands, or with a travel product, such as a single or a season ticket.
+This smart card is the size of a bankcard and contains an invisible chip.
+The ‘OV-chipkaart’ can be loaded with credit in Euros, with which you can travel anywhere within the Netherlands, or with a travel product (subscription).

 When you arrive in the Netherlands and if you are planning to utilise the public transport system, you will need to visit a public transport Service Desk, a vending machine at a railway station, or a tobacco or convenience store to purchase your ‘OV-chipkaart’.

-The Netherlands has a modern and extensive railway network.
+The Netherlands has an extensive railway network.
 Intercity trains run regularly between all Dutch cities.
 Local trains also stop at intermediate stations.
-On most trains, you can choose to travel by first class or second class.
-Reservations cannot be made for seats on standard train services.
-Tickets may be purchased from ticket vending machines at railway stations or via the Internet.
-It is advisable to check if any special offers may apply.
+On most trains, you can choose to travel by first or second class.
+Reservations for seats cannot be made on standard train services.
+If you do not like to use an 'OV-chipkaart', you may purchase one-use tickets from ticket vending machines at railway stations or online.
+However, check whether any special offers may apply.

 Outlying villages in the Netherlands are all linked by bus services.
 All larger towns and cities also have their own extensive bus and/or tram networks and provide regular services.
-For travel between cities, travelling by an express bus service or an Interliner bus offers a comfortable alternative to rail travel.
 Bus and tram services do not offer separate classes of travel.
-Amsterdam and Rotterdam are the only Dutch cities with (moderate) underground railway systems.
-Local and regional buses depart from the Central Bus Stations, which are generally located at or near the Central Railway Stations.
+Buses depart from busstops and close to the central railway stations.

-It is a fact that the Netherlands is a perfect country for cycling, where you will find more bicycles than people.
-Throughout the country, more than 100,000 kilometres of trails and road networks are available, including many cycle paths that are ready for you to explore.
-The Netherlands has a nationwide network of cycle paths totalling approximately 30,000 kilometres in length, which will offer you excellent opportunities for discovering the beautiful landscape.
+The Netherlands is perfect for cycling, as more than 100,000 kilometres of trails and road networks are available (including many cycle paths).
+The Netherlands has a nationwide network of cycle paths totalling approximately 30,000 kilometres in length.

 Wherever using cycle paths is mandatory, this is indicated by a blue sign with a white bicycle symbol.
 Furthermore, cycle paths can be recognised by a red surface on which a white bicycle is printed.
 In any isolated locations without marked cycle paths, you may rest assured that drivers are generally very aware of cyclists.

 In the southern part of the Netherlands, there is a multitude of challenging routes through hilly terrain, whereas in the western part of the Netherlands, you can cycle through the dunes.
-If you like mountain biking, there are also plenty of MTB routes in the Netherlands.
+If you like mountain biking, there are also plenty of mountain biking routes in the Netherlands.